 If you've spent time on your outdoor fairy garden, you'll probably want to protect it from the elements!
 Here's my secret for making it last.

 AND get this . . .
-I'm planning a fairy garden project in the street across the park from where I live.
+I'm planning an outdoor fairy garden project in the street across the park from where I live.
 I was walking by yesterday and noticed there are several large trees in public areas, and that's when got a brilliant idea!

-I found a bunch of mushroom house doors, windows, fairies, and other wood accessories at the craft store the other day.
+I found a bunch of fairy garden figurines like mushroom house doors, windows, fairies, and other wood accessories at the craft store the other day.
 I'm going to get quite a few of them, paint them, and stick them in the local park for kids to find.
 Won't that be so fun??

 My first thought about doing my outdoor fairy gardens project across the street is that I'm going to have to protect everything from the elements.
 The Georgia weather is completely unpredictable, with storms one day and then burning sun the next.
 I want my project to at least last the summer (and hopefully longer) out in the elements.
 Here's my secret!